 - Safety first;

-- · Honesty and integrity;
+- Honesty and integrity;

 - Consistency;

-- · Mutual respect; and
+- Mutual respect; and

 - Commercial responsibility.

-To carry out its operations, Friesian has 100% ownership of 12 legal entities within the Friesian / McColl's group (FM Group).
+To carry out its operations, Friesian has 100% ownership of 12 legal entities1 within the Friesian / McColl's group (FM Group).
 This statement is reporting on behalf of all of these entities, who are listed in Appendix One.
-The most active of those entities include McColl's Operations Pty Ltd (ACN 630 416 867), McColl's Equipment Pty Ltd (ACN 630 416 894) and McColl's Transport Pty Ltd (ACN 052 199 167).
+The most active of those entities include McColl's Operations Pty Ltd (ACN 630 416 867) and McColl's Equipment Pty Ltd (ACN 630 416 894).

 The entities in the FM Group share common directors and officers, meaning that the directors and officers are identical for each company in the FM Group.
-The companies operate as a group and not independently.
-As such, the process of consultation with all members of the FM Group is to assess each group member's risk, and then to ensure that the directors and officers are aware of the obligations and practices are applied consistently.
+Further, the companies operate as a group and not independently.
+As such, the process of consultation with all members of the FM Group is to assess the FM Group's risk as a whole (because the obligations taken on by the FM Group are indistinguishable from any single entity), and then to ensure that the directors and officers are aware of their legal obligations, and that practices are applied consistently.